 Dogs with severe protein losing enteropathy may require a plasma transfusion.
 This can increase the amount of the biologically important protein albumin.
 Some dogs may also need treatment with anticoagulants that will reduce the likelihood of blood clots developing due to a lack of the protein antithrombin.

 As mentioned earlier, there is ‘no cure’ for protein losing enteropathy, it needs to be managed through lifestyle changes.

 One of the best ways to manage protein losing enteropathy is by altering your dog’s diet.
 One of the most important aspects of a protein losing enteropathy diet is to restrict the amount of fat.
 Dietary fat increases the protein content of lymph and also increases the flow of lymph.
 This results in more protein being lost through the lymphatic system.
 As a recommendation, <20% of your dog’s calorific intake should come from dietary fat, if they suffer from protein losing enteropathy.

 Meals should also be highly digestible but low in fibre, as fibre will decrease the energy density of your pet’s diet, which will already be lowered by the reduction of fat.
 Feeding a hypoallergenic pet food, such as those given to pets with food allergies, can be beneficial as they contain hydrolysed proteins that are more easily absorbed.

-Providing your dog with vitamin supplements may also be beneficial.
+Providing your dog with vitamin supplements such as pumpkin supplement for dogs may also be beneficial.
 It is not uncommon for dogs with protein losing enteropathy to develop vitamin and mineral deficiencies.
 For example, calcium deficiency can be a problem as a large proportion of calcium is bound to albumin in the body – a protein that is lost through protein losing enteropathy.
 In this instance, a calcium supplement may be beneficial.
 You may also want to consider general multivitamins, formulated for dogs.